backdrop-contrib/domain/README.txt

 stripped before the domain lookup is processed.

-Users going to a www.one.example.com in this case will not automatically be sent to one.example.com, but your Drupal site will behave as if they had requested one.example.com.
+Users going to a www.one.example.com in this case will not automatically be sent to one.example.com, but your Backdrop site will behave as if they had requested one.example.com.

 This feature was requested by Rick and Matt at DZone.com